bebhuvan/onethingwelearned/content/posts/is-this-peak-oil.md

 That said, it remains to be seen how much greenification and electrification of transport will actually reduce oil demand.
 The irony of the green transition is that you still need a lot of plastic—which comes from crude oil—to go green.
 Here's a telling quote from the article:

-> “For 5 megawatts of wind-generated power, you need 50 tonnes of plastics.
+> "For 5 megawatts of wind-generated power, you need 50 tonnes of plastics.
 For every electric vehicle, you need 200–230 kg of plastic.
 Even in solar panels, 10% comes from fibre and so on.
-So for the transition to happen, you need more oil,” he said. >
+So for the transition to happen, you need more oil."

 But *peak oil* is not without its detractors.
 Last year, I listened to a [fascinating podcast](https://www.macrovoices.com/podcast-transcripts/1355-dr-anas-alhajji-oil-middle-east-politics-china) featuring oil expert Anas Alhajji, who *seemed* to dispel the *myth* of EVs significantly reducing oil demand.
 A few highlights from the conversation: